Foliations modeling nonrational simplicial toric varieties: Concluding remarks

 \section{Concluding remarks}

 \begin{itemize} \item Using the above notation, notice that we can also interpret the choice of $\nu$ on the boundary of a chamber: this corresponds to a non simplicial polyhedral decomposition of the vector configuration $V$ (\cf \cite{DL-R-S}).
-We intend to use our methods investigate this case. \item Certain symplectic aspects that we have only touched upon here will be developed in future work. \item Starting from a rational triangulated vector configuration, we can rescale each vector to obtain a nonrational configuration, which is in a sense ``weakly'' nonrational (the fan is still rational).
+We intend to use our methods to investigate this case. \item Starting from a rational triangulated vector configuration, we can rescale each vector to obtain a nonrational configuration, which is in a sense ``weakly'' nonrational (the fan is still rational).
 It would be interesting to characterize geometrically the class of foliated manifolds obtained from such configurations. \item In order to prove Th. \ref{prop betti numbers} we assume that our simplicial fan is shellable.
 It is an open problem to decide if all simplicial fans are shellable (specialists we consulted lean toward a negative answer).
-It seems possible to prove Th. \ref{prop betti numbers} in general by constructing an ad hoc spectral sequence. \item We conjecture that the basic Hodge numbers of these foliations are concentrated on the diagonal. \item Using the result of Th. \ref{prop betti numbers}, we hope to be able to prove the following result (conjectured in \cite{CZ}): an LVMB-manifold is an LVM-manifold if and only if the foliation $\calF$ is transversely K\"ahler. \end{itemize}
+It seems possible to prove Th. \ref{prop betti numbers} in general by constructing an ad hoc spectral sequence. \item We expect the basic cohomology ring to have a similar description to the real cohomology ring of simplicial toric varieties. \item We conjecture that the basic Hodge numbers of these foliations are concentrated on the diagonal. \item Using the result of Th. \ref{prop betti numbers}, we hope to be able to prove the following result (conjectured in \cite{CZ}): an LVMB-manifold is an LVM-manifold if and only if the foliation $\calF$ is transversely K\"ahler. \end{itemize}

 {